Flow equation approach to singular stochastic PDEs: Introduction

-\begin{rem} We stress that in our approach all the relevant force coefficients (including the counterterms) are fixed by the renormalization conditions and can be computed with the use of the flow equation. \end{rem}
+\begin{rem} In our approach all the relevant force coefficients (including the counterterms) are fixed by the renormalization conditions and for any $\sUV\in(0,1]$ their values can be computed with the use of the flow equation. \end{rem}

 \begin{rem} It turns out that the bound~\eqref{eq:informal_statement_bound_force} holds automatically also for the relevant force coefficients. \end{rem}